 – For many years, the first association of many people with the PPP concept was the failed concession for the Horgoš-Požega highway, but this image changed with the concluding of the concession contract for Belgrade Nikola Tesla Airport, which will secure investments of around €730 million in the development of our largest airport.
 The many decades of problems hindering the Vinča landfill site will also be resolved through a public-private partnership, the contract for which has also been signed.

-In the transport field we have several potential projects that include the possibility of investing via PPPs.
+In the transport field, we have several potential projects that include the possibility of investing via PPPs.
 In the area of road infrastructure, those are primarily the final section of the Corridor 11 highway, from Požеga to Boljar, the construction of which has an estimated value of between 1.5 and 1.8 billion euros, as well as the Fruška Gora Corridor, or the Novi Sad-Ruma hi-speed road link.
-When it comes to railroad transport, one of the projects where the possibility exists for implementation through a public-private partnership is construction of the rail link from Nikola Tesla Airport to New Belgrade.
+When it comes to railroad transport, one of the projects where the possibility exists for implementation through a public-private partnership is the construction of the rail link from Nikola Tesla Airport to New Belgrade.

 To what extent does the development of transport infrastructure support the ambitions of Serbia and the region’s other countries to continue the expansion of exports?